silverfs/wikijs-datadump/manuals/cybersec/BoK/frse.md

 ## Example

 I'll display a short example of footprinting some people in a large company.
-Let's pick our target first:
+Let's pick our target first: Volkswagen of America Inc.
 It is quite easy to gather email addresses from people.

--
+- Mark Addy: Mark.Addy@vw.com
--
+- Micro Panse: Micro.Panse@vw.com
--
+- Catharina Mette: Catharina.Mette@vw.com